 22. Castillo de San Carlos de la Cabana

-In the past, in this place, a gunfire was heard every evening, and the nearby ships knew that the port was closed.
+In the past, in this place, gunfire was heard every evening, and the nearby ships knew that the port was closed.
 This custom is continued and has become a tourist attraction.
 Every day at 21:00, soldiers play their roles in historical costumes and prepare a cannon for the decor, after which a big bang echoes across the English countryside.

 23. Casa de la Obra Pia

-One of the highest colonial times in Havana, or an insight in Cuba, with a beautiful history.
-Casa attracts attention with vivid, yellow-blue colors and a beautiful portico.
+One of the highest colonial times in Havana, or insight in Cuba, with a beautiful history.
+Casa attracts attention with vivid, yellow-blue colours and a beautiful portico.
 The name, literally “pious work”, refers to the time when the children’s home was here.
 Owner – Don Martín Calvo de la Puerta y Arrieta – before his death, he left 102 thousand pesos, each year to allocate them to five children.
 The building was built in 1648, and from 1983 it functions as a museum of Cuban culture.
 The exact address is: Calle Obra-Pía 158, at the corner of Mercaderes and San Ignacio.

 25. Museum of the Revolution

 A magnificent building with a Soviet tank in front of it – this is how the Museo de la Revolucion looks like, which used to be Batista’s dictator’s seat.
 Visits the possibility of trying mugs from the perspective of the revolution, with what the propaganda overtones of the exhibition are.
 The Museum of the Revolution is open every day from 10: 00-17: 00 (paid admission).

 A perfume museum and a shop where I can buy exotic fragrances.
 Habana 1791 Shop It tries to Havana, street Mercaderes 156 and is located in a beautiful 18th-century building.
 There is nothing to lose in this material.
 Some fragrance bottles are made by Cuban ceramists, while others are imported from India.